leoasis/leoasis.github.com/_drafts/stop-using-angular.md

 ## Performance improvements are too granular, and not at the correct points

-ngModelOptions is a directive option that allows you to reduce the number of digests to be done on the model attached to it.
+`ngModelOptions` is a directive option that allows you to reduce the number of digests to be done on the model attached to it.
 But really?
 I need to do performance optimization in the _view template_?
 Isn't there some kind of place I can hook to add an optimization, which is not invasive and is in a clear, explicit way where I can see it?
 Or even a way to apply global optimizations?

+# Conclusion

+For all the above reasons, and some other subjective ones that I didn't write here because they are, well, subjective, I don't recommend angular as the tool to use when building interactive UIs.
+There are much better alternatives, that have a much richer philosophy and strong concepts.
+One big example of this is [React](http://facebook.github.io/react/).
+I suggest that you give it a chance and see what it has to offer.